-Felix Quinonez, PLI Cohort 6, received the LA Unified 2020 Teacher of the Year (TOY) award.
+Felix Quinonez, PLI Cohort 6, was honored with a Los Angeles Unified Teacher of the Year award.

 PLI Professor Daniel G. Solórzano was recognized for his lifelong work in critical race theory and racial microaggressions.